Friday 2 April 4.00 pm

 Watch on the website here, where you can view it on Vimeo or Youtube

 The performance will be available to view afterwards.

 If you enjoy it, please click here to donate to support our musicians.

-“The Bridge Quartet's players are…exemplary in technical address and masters of musicality.
-They are also serious artists dedicated to promoting the works of their native English composers” FANFARE USA 2014
+“The Bridge Quartet's players are, as can always be counted on, exemplary in technical address and masters of musicality.
+They are also serious artists dedicated to promoting the works of their native English composers ” FANFARE (USA) 2014

 Christopher Kent has appeared on stage, screen and radio in a wide range of roles from Shakespeare to contemporary drama.
 London theatre appearances have included Cyrano de Bergerac with Robert Lindsay at the Theatre Royal Haymarket and The Government Inspector with Timothy Spall at Greenwich Theatre.
 He is also one of the UK's best-known voiceover actors and his voice is regularly heard on commercials, documentaries, film trailers and literary recordings.
 Recent concert work includes collaborations with the Orlando Choir, West London Sinfonia and the Bridge String Quartet.
 With his regular recital partner the pianist Gamal Khamis he continues to perform the acclaimed narrative recitals Never Such Innocence (described by BBC Radio 3 as “an incredibly moving performance"), Odyssey – Words and Music of Finding Home and Tennyson's epic poem Enoch Arden, as set to music by Richard Strauss.